martrip/single-cell_classification/README.md

 ## 3. Methodology

+In this project Python and R have been used.
+All python packages can be found in requirements.txt and installed with pip By running the R script all necessary libraries will automatically be installed.

 ### Part 1: Data Conversion <br>
 RDS data is converted to h5ad data (AnnData) format so that it can be used and transformed into a csv file by Python. <br>